 Judith has received a number of recognitions and honors for her work, notable among them are the Anita Borg Change Agent award in 2012, the top 40 women under 40 award for women who have made a significant impact on Kenya, economically and socially.
 She is an East Africa Acumen Fellow and an International Focus Fellow.
 She was listed as one of 10 African voices to follow on Twitter by CNN.
 She was a speaker at the renowned Grace Hopper Celebration of Women in Computing to the Global Entrepreneurship Summit in 2015 where she shared the stage with Former US President Barack Obama and President Uhuru Kenyatta of Kenya.

 Judith currently serves in Africa WeTech (Women Enhancing Technology) Leadership Council and the St. George’s Primary School Alumni Association.

-#TechHer loves Judith Owigar because she is passionate about technology and believes there should be no stereotype in the Tech industry.
-The industry is male dominated which does not encourage women but we see her as a role model/ mentor to women and girls who want to identify their potentials with fellow women in the tech field.
-Also, her support for other young women in the field by creating training sessions to empower them with skills like coding, web development and technical skills they need is fascinating to us at TechHer.
+#TechHer loves Judith Owigar because she is passionate about technology and believes there should be no stereotype in the tech industry.
+Judith’s work provides an entry point for many women and girls who may want to enter the IT/Tech industry but feel discouraged because of the prevalent male dominance in the industry.
+We see her as a role model/ mentor to women and girls who want to identify their potential in the tech field.
+Also, her support for other young women in the field by creating training sessions to empower them with skills like coding, web development and technical skills truly excites us here at TechHer!